13 Home Projects You Should Never Try to Do Yourself

 Plumbers undergo intensive training and complete apprenticeships before entering the field, and there’s a reason for that: Plumbing is complicated work.

-While some DIY projects are a great way to save money on a tight budget, this isn’t one of them.
+While some DIY projects are a great way to stretch your paycheck further, this isn’t one of them.
 If you don’t have plumbing experience, then this DIY task is best to skip.

 Light fixtures